-Cybersecurity risk
+• Cybersecurity risk

-Cybersecurity risk is the risk relating to security in the use of information and communication technologies and includes intentional risks originating and caused in cyberspace whose manifestation may compromise the confidentiality, integrity, and availability of the information and the systems that store, process, and/or transmit it.
+Cybersecurity risk is the risk relating to the threats inherent in the use and application of information and communication technologies which, if manifested, may compromise the confidentiality, integrity and availability of information and systems.

-Solunion develops security management in conjunction with MAPFRE's Corporate Security Management.
+Solunion develops security management in conjunction with MAPFRE's Corporate Security Directorate.
 As of the date of this Report, Solunion has not recorded any significant information security incidents.

-The Group's Security Management continuously monitors the measures implemented to mitigate these risks and reminds its employees to follow good security practices.
+The Company's Security Management continuously monitors the measures implemented to mitigate these risks and reminds its employees to follow good security practices.

-Solunion has taken out a Cyber Risk Insurance Policy to cover claims arising from security incidents, privacy breaches, and cyber extortion.
+Solunion has taken out a Cyber Risk Insurance Policy to cover claims arising from cybersecurity incidents, privacy breaches and cyber extortion.

-Technical provisions recognition risk
+• Technical Provisions risk:

-The constitution of technical provisions is done according to the best estimate, as established by Solvency II regulations.
-The Group's Actuarial Function is in charge of overseeing risk management for inadequate reserves, as set forth in the Actuarial Function Policy and the Policy on the constitution of Technical Provisions.
+The Constitution of Technical Provisions is made considering the best estimated assessment, as is required under the Solvency II framework.

+The Group Actuarial Function is in charge of the constitution reserves risk management as established the Actuarial Function Policy and the establishment of Technical Provisions Policy and the Reserves Committee ensures compliance with it.

-The sufficiency of technical provisions is one of the fundamental factors to maintain Solunion Group's solvency and the basis for meeting the obligations acquired with the insured.
+The sufficiency of technical provisions is one of the fundamental factors to maintain Solunion's solvency and the basis for meeting the obligations acquired with the policyholders.